Greatest Hits (Blink-182 album): Background

 By 2004, Blink-182, consisting of guitarist Tom DeLonge, bassist Mark Hoppus and drummer Travis Barker, had emerged as the biggest pop-punk act of the era, releasing the seven-times-multiplatinum Enema of the State (1999) and number one album Take Off Your Pants and Jacket (2001).
-The band had taken a brief break in 2001 when DeLonge suffered a herniated disc in his back, during which time he recorded an album—titled Box Car Racer—which contained darker musical material he felt unsuited for Blink.
+The band had taken a brief break in 2001 when DeLonge suffered a herniated disc in his back, during which time he recorded an album—titled Box Car Racer—which contained darker musical material he felt was unsuited for Blink.
 Barker provided drums on the album, and the project quickly evolved into a full-fledged band.
 It caused great division between DeLonge and Hoppus, who was not included and felt betrayed.
 The moody subject matter and music on Box Car Racer edged its way into Blink's sound as well on their next effort, an eponymous fifth studio album (2003).
 Geffen Records, after the success of Box Car Racer, offered DeLonge a solo recording deal, which he declined, feeling that it would cast a negative shadow over the band.
 Nevertheless, the possible deal loomed over the band, contributing to internal tension.

 DeLonge became increasingly conflicted both about his creative freedom within the group and the toll touring was taking on his family life.
 He soon expressed his desire to take a half-year respite from touring in order to spend more time with family.
 Hoppus and Barker were dismayed, viewing this break as overly long.
 Following the 2004 Indian Ocean earthquake, DeLonge agreed to perform at Music for Relief's Concert for South Asia, a benefit show to aid victims.
 Further arguments ensued during band rehearsals: DeLonge asserted he would only record another album at his home in San Diego, suggesting he email Pro Tools files to Hoppus and Barker in Los Angeles.
 The duo were flexible regarding DeLonge's time off, but became angry when he began deciding "when we can and can't tour, [and] when and how we can record."
-DeLonge quit the band, coming to the conclusion that the trio had simply grew apart as they aged, had families, and gained fame.
+DeLonge quit the band, coming to the conclusion that the trio had simply grown apart as they aged, had families, and gained fame.
 Rumors had already begun to swirl when the band unexpectedly pulled out of the benefit show, and intensified when Dave Navarro of Jane's Addiction posted on his blog that the band had "apparently" broken up.
 The band's label, Geffen, confirmed this on February 22, 2005, terming their dissolution an "indefinite hiatus".